 BusinessTransaction log.
-A single set might consist of the following:
+A single set might consist of:

 # is the number of the set.

-For example, the following logs in the logs directory were created on April 3 or the first set, set 0.
+For example, these logs in the logs directory were created on April 3 or the first set, set 0.
 The agent is a Java Agent; this is indicated by the prefix agent.
 Other app agents use different naming conventions.
-See the agent-specific information for details.
+See the agent-specific information.